-The 2009 reading of 6.35 indicates the evaluator's opinion that the FSM National Government's overall financial health and performance has improved over the past period, and is considered above satisfactory.
+The 2010 reading of 6.32 indicates the evaluator's opinion that the FSM National Government's overall financial health and performance remained steady over the past period, and continues to be considered above satisfactory.

-The FSM's increase in net assets, unrestricted net assets level, excellent intergenerational equity, General Fund unreserved fund balance, and low tax and debt burdens per capita are the significant factors in the above satisfactory reading of the current period.
+The FSM's increase in net assets, unrestricted net assets level, excellent intergenerational equity, General Fund unreserved fund balance, capital asset remaining useful lives, and low tax and debt burdens per capita are the significant factors in the above satisfactory reading of the current period.